 Every social media platform has a different set of users and context.
 Twitch is the gaming space, Facebook is where we look for our friends and scroll quickly, instagram is curated photos we swoosh past and on Youtube we want long form video.
 So many places to be so little time to focus there.

-Unless of course you have an army of influencers at your disposal, creating content about your brand for specific sites.
+Unless of course you have an army of creators at your disposal, creating content about your brand for specific sites.
 To repurpose the content they create on their preferred social platform, have an editor change things up just enough to make it suit the context of your other platforms.

 To understand what kind of content people are watching, reading or double tapping on specific platforms, visit the pages of influencers on those platforms.
 Adjust your content to suit a similar format and experiment with what works for your brand.